Andy's EZwoodshop - project design center

 If you end up getting a plan than requires lots tools you don't have, all is not lost.
 Most plan designs can be modified to fit the tools you have.
 All you really need to be looking for is a basic idea of how the parts go together.
 Once you start examining any platform bed plan, you'll be able to see how the joinery might be simplified.
 In fact you'll probably enjoy the bed more if you can find a way to customize the features to fit your particular style.

-• ©EZwoodshop.com
+• ©ezwoodshop.com